kcchien/YOLO-Crunch/README.md

 # YOLO-Crunch - In development

-Achieve 10-15 FPS on Raspberry 3B+ using NNPack, OpenCV 3.4.0 and a micro-sized model
+Achieve 10-15 FPS on Raspberry 3B+ using NNPack, OpenCV 3.4.0 and a custom micro-sized model

 Model designed for three or less object classes and not meant as a replacement or improvement to YOLO, Tiny-YOLO or Tiny Darknet.